humancatfood/clearscore-carousel/README.md

 ### Effects:

 - there's no way to archive the blur-effect of the original example, but there is a possible work-around:
   - detect the `ScoreIndicator`'s parent elements' background
   - apply that background to the `ScoreIndicator`
   - use JavaScript to figure out the correct sizing and offset to line up the two backgrounds
   - apply a blur-filter to the `ScoreIndicator`'s background

+### Misc:

+- seeing how the arc and its animation are stretch-goals, I didn't write any tests for them yet